 When and how do I pay the membership fee?

-The due date for signing up for each season is March.
-Subscriptions for the year must be received before then.
-The easiest method of payment is by direct bank transfer into our credit union account but we can also accept cash and check, and we have a paypal account.
-Some members pay their subscription by monthly instalments.
-Late joiners will be considered so be sure to talk to the Membership Coordinator at membership@derrybegfarm.ie.
+The due date for signing up for each season is May.
+Subscriptions for the year must be received by then.
+The easiest method of payment is by direct bank transfer but we can also accept cash and cheque.
+As above, members can also pay their subscription in monthly instalments.

 How much is a season’s subscription and what quantity of produce does it contain?